 Earlier this week Patrik Berglund, Xeneta CEO and Co-founder presented our quarterly ocean freight rates in a LIVE webinar.
 He did an analysis of the main trade routes Asia - Europe (in/out) as well as the trans-Pacific where he shed light on how container rates in Q2 2017 have fluctuated.
-In addition, he did a 12-month analysis of historical rates for the spot and long-term market and drew correlations between the two markets to give inidications of what can be expected in Q3.
-Click here to access the webinar recording.
+In addition, he did a 12-month analysis of historical rates for the spot and long-term market and drew correlations between the two markets to give indications of what can be expected in Q3.

 - Presentation transcript: Read below (or download full transcript in PDF format)